 Thumb loops on long-sleeve baselayers can help keep your hands warmer in winter.
 They are also great for holding your sleeves in place when you’re layering up or wearing winter gloves on top.

 Caring for your baselayer

-For the most part, baselayers can be thrown in the wash with the rest of your gear, but given that they’re usually made of soft materials it’s best to avoid washing in the same load as garments with Velcro, as snags can potentially ruin a baselayer.
+For the most part, baselayers can be thrown in the wash with the rest of your gear, but given that they’re usually made of soft materials it’s best to avoid washing them in the same load as garments with Velcro because snags can potentially ruin a baselayer.

 If you’re worried about snags, consider using a wash bag (or, if you don’t have one, a pillowcase also works).

 To limit a baselayer’s smelliness you may want to wash them in hot water to get rid of any stowaway stinky bacteria.
-But be sure to check the washing instructions before you put them in a hot wash as Merino can shrink at high temps.
-Also, take note of drying instructions as this can shrink baselayers too.
+But be sure to check the washing instructions before you put them in a hot wash because Merino can shrink at high temps.
+Also, take note of drying instructions because this can shrink baselayers too.

 If you’ve got a baselayer that can’t be washed in hot water but smells like you’ve just worn it on a five-hour ride fresh out of the washing machine, Nikwax and Grangers make detergents specifically to take care of the odour-causing bacteria that can build up on your wicking layer.
 Assos and Rapha also make similar active washes.